zoppatorsk/IP-visualizer/README.md

 IP visualizer is a tool for visualizing IP addresses on a map inside a selected area determined by a radius drawn by the user.

-Live demo availble at [https://ipv.karate.monster](https://ipv.karate.monster)
+Live demo available at [https://ipv.karate.monster](https://ipv.karate.monster)

 Simply click on the crosshair button to activate select mode.
 Click anywhere on the map and drag to select a radius.